blfcweb/biggestlittlefc.github.io/hotel.md

 : A fee mandated by the City of Reno for all hotels, instituted in 2015.

 Is there a 'party floor?'
 : The closest equivalent is the <a href="#hospitality">hospitality floor</a>.
-Call in a request to be put on the 3rd floor. **Do not say the words "party floor" to the hotel.**
+We will open applications for the hospitality floor at a later date.

 Check in/out times?
 : Check in after 3PM.
 Check out by 11AM.